 - NIDDK list Type 1 diabetes trials.

 - Center Watch is a terrific source for information on Diabetes Clinical Trials, as well as new drugs.
-If you have any complication and are interested in the latest treatments, start here.
+If you have any complications and are interested in the latest treatments, start here.

-- The National Institues of Health has a search engine to find the clinical trials that interest you
+- The National Institutes of Health has a search engine to find the clinical trials that interest you